mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-Again we have to remember to delete it ourself
+Again we have to remember to delete it ourself: